What Is An Eyelash Extension Allergy?

 - sneezing develops

 - Dry cough

 After removal, it is not recommended to use cosmetics for 7-10 days, so that the skin of the eyelids recovers and calms down.
+Aftercare in case of allergy to eyelash extension glue is important to allow your sensitive eyelid to recover.
 In order to strengthen your own eyelashes, it is recommended that after removing the strip with artificial material, apply a thin layer of castor or burdock oil on them.
-This will avoid possibility of negative effects of glue on the upper edge of the eyelid.
+This will avoid the possibility of negative effects of glue on the upper edge of the eyelid.